Shotbow/fudawiki-files/hanafuda/games/sudaoshi.md

 # Variants
 - For greater or fewer than 3 players, the same [accommodations](/en/hanafuda/games/hachi-hachi#number-of-players) may be used as in Hachi-Hachi.
 - In some variants, only the 2 "Set" yaku are used, not the "Top" ones.
+- Since Sudaoshi is often treated as a modification of Hachi-Hachi, the *kan* - 貫　[かん] system is sometimes used, with a rate of either 10 or 12 points per *kan*.
+In this case, the yaku are set to 1 and 2 *kan* apiece.
 # Bibliography
 - Hanafuda Geemu Dai Shōgō. iOS version, MocoGame, 2019.
 - Johnson, Jason, and Antonietta Fazio-Johnson.
 Hanafuda Games, Hanami ed., IndianWolf Studios, 2017. pp. 98-103